jjicesky-wq/agentstudy_public/README.md

 To set up the environment for this project, follow the steps below:

 1. Install Python 3.10+
-2. Initialize a virtual environment by:
-    - In bash/cmd, navigate to the root of this project (not `src`)
+2. In bash/cmd, navigate to the root of this project (not `src`).
+3. Initialize a virtual environment by:
     - Run `python -m venv venv`
-Í

     This will create a folder called "venv" under the root of this project.
-3. Activate the virtual environment (do this every time when you resume work on this project):
+4. Activate the virtual environment (do this every time when you resume work on this project):
-    - In bash/cmd, navigate to the root of this project (not `src`)
     - Mac/Linux: `source ./venv/bin/activate`
     - Windows: `venv\scripts\activate.bat`
-4. Install the dependencies of this project:
+5. Install the dependencies of this project:
-    - In bash/cmd, navigate to the root of this project (not `src`)
     - Run `pip install -r requirements.txt`
+6. Install precommit hooks:
+    - Run `pre-commit install`
-5. Set up the crawler (optional):
+7. Set up the crawler (optional):
     - The crawler uses Playwright for web automation
     - Install Playwright's Chromium browser by running: `playwright install chromium`